Recently I have been watching

 Yes, some estate agents in Bulgaria

-are a bit incompetent, lazy and unhelpful, rather like their cousins in the UK,
+are a bit incompetent, lazy and unhelpful, rather like their colleagues in the UK,

 but at the end of the day it is your decision whether or not to buy this or